PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 - Search for `AWS Marketplace Subscriptions` in top search bar
 - Verify that there are active subscriptions for both of:
   - `VM-Series Next-Generation Firewall (BYOL)`
-  - `Palo Alto Networks Panorama`

 <img src="https://user-images.githubusercontent.com/43679669/210279563-6e313499-41fb-42b3-b516-636df544c6e6.gif" width=50% height=50%>

-- If you have both subscriptions, continue to the next section
+- If you have the VM-Series subscription subscriptions, continue to the next section
-- If you are missing either subscription, select `Discover Products` and search for `palo alto`
+- If you are missing the VM-Series subscription, select `Discover Products` and search for `palo alto`
 - Select `VM-Series Next-Generation Firewall (BYOL)` or `Palo Alto Networks Panorama` as needed
 - Continue to Subscribe
 - Accept Terms
 - Allow a few moments for the Subscription to be processed
-- Repeat for the other Subscription if needed
 - Exit out of the Marketplace
 - Notify lab instructor if you have any issues